Market Sizing Framework: Top-Down vs Bottom-Up, With Worked Examples

 A market sizing or guesstimate question asks you to estimate the size of a market, a volume, or a count with limited data.
-Typical prompts: "How many coffee shops are in Paris?" or "How many tennis balls are sold in the US each year?"
+Typical prompts: "How many coffee machines are sold in France each year?" or "How many tennis balls are sold in the US?"

 Interviewers score you on structure, assumptions, math, and sanity-checking.
 A candidate within 50% of reality with a clean approach scores higher than one who guesses correctly without structure.

 Every market sizing question can be tackled two ways.
+Top-down starts from a macro anchor, usually a population or a household count, and filters down with penetration rates and frequencies.
+Bottom-up starts from the supply side, units, outlets or transactions, and multiplies up.
 Strong candidates pick one, solve it cleanly, and cross-check with the other when time allows.

 | Approach | Starts from | Best for |